Pickleball Gear

 Large

-The Pro Line Energy S offers that rare blend of power, control, forgiveness, and spin that I think intermediates need to play competitively and up their level.
+The Pro Line Energy S offers that rare blend of everything an intermediate player needs to play competitively and up their level.
+It has lots of power without being overwhelming, and scores really highly across control, spin, and forgiveness.

 Who it's for